Fleshgrinder/melaniegruber.de/src/projects/2012-06--what-starts-with/what-starts-with.md

 ---

 title: What Starts With …?
-type: Android-App for Tablets (Bachelor’s Project)
+type: Android-App for Tablets (Bachelorʼs Project)
 description: Character designs and 2D animations for an app for children of preschool age.
 programs:
     - Adobe Photoshop